OliverFida/FSimMan/README.md

 Currently, contributing is not yet planned through.

-If you still want to contribute code, you can create requests anyways.
+If you still want to contribute code, you can create requests anyways.<br/>
 I will then decide on the requests, without any official guidelines.

 ### Credits